 What is Section 508 compliance testing?

 A brief history of accessibility laws will be a helpful starting point.
 Most people are familiar with the Americans with Disabilities Act (ADA), the law that was passed in 1990.
 It was created to establish accommodations for individuals with disabilities in the physical world.
 As the internet was formed and started to become available in the early 1990s, a need arose to apply similar accommodations to individuals and their ability to access and consume digital content.
-This resulted in a 1998 amendment to the Rehabilitation Act of 1973 (not the ADA) that included Section 508, which requires federal government agencies to make their digital content and technology accessible to employees and members of the general public that have a disability.
+This resulted in a 1998 amendment to the Rehabilitation Act of 1973 (not the ADA) that included Section 508, which requires federal government agencies to make their digital content and technology accessible to employees and members of the general public that have a disability and may use assistive technologies.
 Section 508 compliance testing allows for an organization to test their digital content’s compliance or conformance to the Web Content Accessibility Guidelines (WCAG).

 How has Section 508 changed over time?